lossanna/AVCA_ElkLD/scripts/README_scripts.md

 Created: 2024-01-25
-Updated: 2024-01-25
+Updated: 2024-02-05

  Details about `scripts/` folder.
-Scripts themselves have long description of purpose at the top in comments.
+Scripts themselves have long description of their purpose at the top in comments.

  # Directory
 - `data-wrangling_veg-2012-2021/`